Skip to content

 New File Create empty Schematron

-Save / Save As Save current file
+Save / Save As / Save All Save current file (Save All mirrors Save for this single-document editor)

 New Rule Insert rule template